kartik-v/yii2-slider/CHANGE.md

 - (enh #6): Allow 0 to be a valid value
 - (enh #7): Enhance widget to use updated plugin registration from Krajee base
+- (enh #8): Upgrade plugin to latest release as of 25-Nov-2014.

 version 1.3.0
 =============